 Why are we asking for the list of vendor?
 What is we are hoping to learn by having the company provide that list?
+By identifying the providers of third party data and / or algorithms used in digital claims settlement, market analysts will, one, be able to identify the types and sources of data used, and, two, assess whether consumer outcomes are associated with particular vendors, data sources or algorithms.

 Coverages - Other Breakouts

 Please confirm exactly which lines are to be broken out?
 Is it 2-26 thru 2-46 for PPA and 2-23 thru 2-39 for HO?
+Yes and Yes.

-Will the companies be expected to report total for each coverage or will we be totaling the numbers
+Will the companies be expected to report total for each coverage or will we be totaling the numbers There will be a total or all column for data elements not broken out by the digital, non-digital categories, but there is no need for companies to report a total if all the components of the total are reported

 If we are totaling the numbers, will the companies be reporting the both the break out and the total median day to pay for the applicable claims coverages?
 We cannot add the two numbers and compare them with prior reporting periods.
+You can calculate a close approximation of the aggregate median from the component medians.
+Or you can ask for an aggregate median.

 Was there any discussion about the altering the claim payment bucket breakouts?
 Just wondering if these current timeframes, especially for closed without payment, will provide meaningful information for digital claims?
 Or will all the claims fall only into the 1st or 2nd bucket?
+The group decided to keep existing data range buckets for consistency.
+Having all the digital claims in the 1-30 bucket is not only a meaningful data point by itself, but, by removing the digital only claim settlements from the other settlement categories, those data elements become more meaningful.

 Definitions

 Header “Digital Claim Settlement” isn’t necessary.
 We don’t group any of the other definitions.
+It is useful given the material provided and there is no harm in having that header.

 Don’t remember offhand, but do the applicable coverage types involve only 1st party claims?
 Or could there be 3rd party claims reported?
+1st and 3rd parties, limited to property coverages.

 If it includes 3rd party claims, do we want to change references from insured to insured/claimant?
+Where?
+The definition of digital claim settlement doesn’t refers to claim settlement, but does mention information provided insured or claimant.

 HO/PPA definition each contain language not applicable to the line of business.
 For example the HO definition include things like ‘vehicle’, ‘body shop’, and ‘in-vehicle sensors’.
 Should the non- appropriate line of business references be removed to avoid confusion?
+No. Property insurance may cover certain types of vehicles, not covered under a personal auto policy.

 Are plane or drone photos a technology used in PPA?
+Yes for a variety of situations, including the same type of catastrophes for which a drone is used to assess property damage.
+Drones might be used to assess hail damage to a vehicle.
+Photos might be used to determine when a vehicle was stolen or if the vehicle is present or not.

 Digital Claim Settlement - I’m not clear on whether or not the automated loss settlement algorithms included in the example are necessary for a claims to be considered to be a digital claim settlement, as the definition itself seems to lack this requirement.
+The example is fine.
+There is no way to have a digital claim settlement without the involvement of an algorithm.